WHAT: “Homelessness & the Brain” sessions @ p:ear

 NW Noggin is partnering with p:ear to welcome area graduates and undergraduates studying anxiety, depression, resilience, drug use disorders, employment discrimination, implicit bias, schizophrenia and sleep, along with homeless youth who are writing sleep diaries and creating art and testimony from their own experience, public officials who develop and implement policy, and representatives and clinicians from p:ear and Central City Concern to plan a public “Homelessness and the Brain” event this fall.

 We know from our own outreach how transformative art can be in exploring concepts and ideas, and permitting significant, effective expression by academic priority students, those currently under-represented in STEM, and the extraordinary young people we’ve met at p:ear…

-More details below – please RSVP to firstname.lastname@example.org and email@example.com if you can join us in June!
+This opportunity is invite only; however, the formal p:ear training is not a requirement for participation in these two sessions.
+More details about these efforts below – please RSVP to firstname.lastname@example.org and email@example.com if you can join us in June!